-From Southwest Detroit to Midtown, Charlotte Mason Community School has encountered all the challenges you might expect a small nonprofit to weather, and then some.
-In its 17 years, the private, Christian, which offers the liberal arts-focused Charlotte Mason education to students in grades K-8, has had to rent shared space, navigate funding challenges, and relocate mid-year.
+From Southwest Detroit to Midtown to the city’s University District, Charlotte Mason Community School has encountered all the challenges you might expect a small nonprofit to weather, and then some.
+In its 17 years, the private, Christian, which offers the liberal arts-focused Charlotte Mason education to students in grades K-8, has had to rent shared space, navigate funding challenges, and relocate mid-year, due to building issues.

 Hour Detroit: What are some core values to a Charlotte Mason education?